 Finally, there’s my Hoover-like eating style: I’m probably taking in too much air as I rip through my meals.
 It is ironic that this blog started, in part, as a review of local hamburger joints, but I eat so fast I often would forget to really taste the thing I was supposed to be evaluating.
-Add to this cocktail the spinal twists and other asanas of yoga probably work as a flatulence accelerant–like gas on the smoldering fire, this is my fart factory GI system.
+Add to this cocktail the spinal twists and other asanas of yoga that probably work as a flatulence accelerant–like gas pouring on the smoldering fire, this is my fart factory GI system.

 Over the years I have spoken to older men who will break wind in mid-sentence and without shame say, “Excuse me,” and go on with what they were saying as if they sneezed.
 That’s the future me, I guess.
-I hope I can pull those unfortunate events off with the same grace and nonchalance.
+I hope I can pull those unfortunate events off with the same grace and composure.
 If so I may end up a master yogi, and also, I’m afraid, a great breaker of wind.